baileySoobinPark/vv/reference/TEST VASP API/vasp-api/requestuserverification.md

   compliance issue. |

   | `UNVERIFIED-KYC`        | `"0x.. is unverified KYC"`          | Error code
-  returned when the Beneficiary has not completed the KYC verification process.
+  returned when the Beneficiary has not completed the KYC verification process with the Beneficiary VASP.|
-  |

   | `MISMATCHED-NAME`       | `"Name is not matched."`            | Error code
   returned when the Beneficiary's name does not match the name provided by the